stevenc49/stevenc49.github.io/pages/journal.md

 ----------------

 Try rewriting Num Islands solution more concisely from techniques learned from Surrounded Region (for x,y in neib_list) and itertools.product()
+Maybe instead of going thru new problems, go thru the ones that you have done before and make sure you can write them concisely and can communicate them well.

 --------------